On quantifying the spin angular momentum density of light: Derivation of the Force Identity

-In summary, we have shown that the force density on the slab is identically equal to the expression on the right hand side.
-Noting that $kZ=k_{0}Z_{0}$ and writing this in covariant form, we have our identity,
+This is our first result.
+Here we have shown that the force density on the slab is identically equal to the expression on the right hand side.
+Noting that $kZ=k_{0}Z_{0}$ and writing this in covariant form, we obtain our identity,

+For clarity, we include Fig.~\ref{fig:combined} to illustrate the dependence of the radiation pressure on sample thickness, or equivalently, on inverse wavelength.